 a little About Me

-In addition to a love for dystopian novels and yoga, I am a strategic advisor and consultant to early staged companies.
+I am a strategic advisor and product-minded business executive.
 I specialize in companies in the immersive technologies space.

 I was raised to believe everyone's purpose in life is to add value to society.
 I have come to realize the value I offer is nurturing the ideas and people around me.
 I love to help, guide and lead.
 I also strongly believe the bedrock to any idea or relationship is empathy.